TERMS AND CONDITIONS

 If any particular term or condition is unenforceable for any reason, that will not affect any other.

-ACIC is collecting your personal information via Crime Check's Nationally Coordinated Criminal History Check online application form in order to conduct a National Criminal History Check (NPHC) on you.
+ACIC is collecting your personal information via Crime Check's Nationally Coordinated Criminal History Check online application form in order to conduct a Nationally Coordinated Criminal History Check (NCCHC) on you.
 It does this through a contractual arrangement with the Accredited Organisation – Crime Check Australia PTY t/as Crime Check (crimecheckaustralia.com.au).
 ACIC has contractual arrangements with its Accredited Organisations to collect personal information on its behalf to support processes assessing the suitability of people applying for employment, Australian citizenship, appointment to positions of trust, volunteer service or for various licensing or registration schemes.
-Accredited Organisations and their customers (such as employers) use the personal information collected on the Crime Check National Criminal History Check online application form and the resulting NPHC as part of their assessment process to determine your application.
+Accredited Organisations and their customers (such as employers) use the personal information collected on the Crime Check Nationally Coordinated Criminal History Check online application form and the resulting NCCHC as part of their assessment process to determine your application.
 Some Accredited Organisations have a legislative basis for the collection, use and disclosure of your personal information.

 ACIC recommends that you seek further information about any relevant/applicable legislative framework from the Accredited Organisation.